THDCMustang/thdcmustang.github.io/README.md

-Temperate Horticulture Development Center(THDC) Website
+THDC, Mustang Website
 ==========================

 ## WELCOME!

-This is the website for the THDC, Mustang.
+This repository is for our public-facing site, which is hosted on thdcmustang.gov.np.
 We're glad you're thinking about contributing to the THDC, Mustang open source project, that's awesome, we <3 you!
 We love all friendly contributions, and we welcome your ideas about how to make the thdcmustang.gov.np page more user friendly, accessible, elegant, and useful.

-This repository is for our public-facing site, which is hosted on thdcmustang.gov.np.
-If you're unsure about anything, ask us — or submit the issue or pull request anyway.
-If you’d prefer, you can also reach us by [email](mailto:dev@thdc.gov.np).
+If you are unsure about anything, ask us — or submit the issue or pull request anyway.
+If you’d prefer, you can also reach us by [email](mailto:thdcmustang@gmail.com).
 The worst that can happen is that we’ll politely ask you to change something.

 ## Architecture

-This is a Jekyll-based website designed to be published via GitHub Pages.
+This site is made with [Jekyll](http://jekyllrb.com), an open source static site generator.

 ## Installation
-This site is made with [Jekyll](http://www.jekyllrb.com).
-Once you've got [Ruby](https://www.ruby-lang.org/) on your computer, you can install the necessary dependencies using the following commands:
+You can take all the files of this site and run them just on your computer as if it were live online, only it is just on your machine though.
+Once you have got [Ruby](https://www.ruby-lang.org/) on your computer, you can install the necessary dependencies using the following commands: